platypii/BASElineXR/README.md

  - `target`: The target dropzone landing area.
 A green reticle is drawn with the distance to this target.
 The altitude is used as ground-level offset for Altitude indicator panel.
  - `minimap`: The lat/lng bounds and drawable resource (satellite image) for the minimap.

+## Minimap

+The minimap displays a satellite view overlay showing your position and navigation waypoints:

+- **Red Arrow**: Your current GPS position and direction of movement (hidden if GPS signal is stale)
+- **Green Dot**: Target dropzone landing area (`VROptions.dropzone`)
+- **Blue Dot**: Destination waypoint (configurable per scene, typically a summit or landmark)

 ## Imagery

 Source: swisstopo